-- If you did not take the ACT or SAT tests during your junior year, or you would like to retake them, register for these tests to be given October through December.
+- If you did not take the ACT or SAT tests during your junior year, or you would like to retake them, register for these tests to be taken in the fall.

 - Ask your school counselor, teachers, or other appropriate people for letters of recommendation to accompany your college applications.

 - Do you need to write a college essay for the schools you’re considering?
 If so, begin formulating the essay.

 - Fill out college applications paying careful attention to any application deadlines.
 Although there is no official application deadline for most programs at Alfred State, some programs fill up quickly.
 For these programs it is important to complete your application at the beginning of your senior year.
 Contact our Admissions Office for more information.

 - Attend college night programs located in your area.

 - Meet with college admissions representatives who will be visiting your school.